diocomweb/website/docs/programs/regional_groups_and_leaders.md

 If you are interested in forming a Regional Group, please reach out to us via our [Discord](https://discord.gg/qdGCAKJdHs) in the in the [Diode Community Zone](https://diode.io/joinzone/#1MQKGI_TUYpNksoAAK6TSynBPpviy5MPgDRyTiO7YuGh5_H5sHDN9VIB1diC).

+A large country or provice may have multiple regional groups.

 # Becoming a Regional Leader

 We've found the best Regional Leaders typically go through these steps: